People animation

 Samantha Dixon, Head of Implementation Science, Novartis.

-In Conversation with… The UK’s Implementation Science Experts
+In conversation with… The UK’s implementation science experts

 This is the focus of our latest ‘In conversation with...’ series.
 Chaired by media medic and GP, Dr Sarah Jarvis MBE, our Global Head of Implementation Science at Novartis, Dr Samantha Dixon, shares the screen with experts on Implementation Science from across the healthcare landscape.
 This includes Dr Tracey Vell MBE (Medical Executive at GMHSCP and Medical Director at Health Innovation Manchester), Paul Wilson (Senior Lecturer Implementation Sciences, University of Manchester) and Piers Ricketts (Chief Executive of the Eastern Academic Health Science Network).